-Anthony Sabatino is an award winning composer based in Los Angeles who studied at Berklee College of Music, dual majoring in Film Scoring and Electronic Production and Design, with a minor in Conducting.
+Anthony Sabatino is a composer based in Los Angeles who studied at Berklee College of Music, dual majoring in Film Scoring and Electronic Production and Design, with a minor in Conducting.
 He graduated Magna Cum Laude and received the Michael Reddish Award in Film Scoring and the Richard Devine Award in Sound Design for Electronic Music.
-Anthony is currently attending USC for the Screen Scoring Program, and is a finalist in the 2018 International Electronic Music Competition.
+Anthony is also a graduate of USC’s Screen Scoring Program, and is a member of Pi Kappa Lambda National Music Honor Society.

 While attending Berklee, Anthony formed a collaborative orchestra with the Boston Conservatory, called the Berklee and Boston Conservatory Recording Orchestra (BBCRO).
 The orchestra specializes in performing and recording student compositions for Film, Video Games, and other Media, and creates a professional studio environment for players and conductors to learn.
 The orchestra recorded over 20 different sessions, and was the opening act at Japan Fest Boston 2017.

 Anthony is also part of the Society of Composers and Lyricists Mentorship program, as well as the Recording Academy’s Grammy’s NEXT Mentoring Program.
 He has worked on over 70 different film, game, and television projects, both student and professional, ranging in many different styles and mediums.
 He also runs and hosts the Film Score Bros Podcast, and is the true identity of the elusive EDM artist “Moose with a Scarf.”